-Communication nonidealities significantly impact the performance of distributed algorithms~\cite{ALKHRAIJAH2022108297}.
+Communication nonidealities significantly impact the performance of distributed algorithms.
 Even with a low probability of occurrence, large errors can prevent the algorithm from converging~\cite{ALKHRAIJAH2022108297}.
-Although large random errors rarely occur in modern communication networks, they may be used by malicious agents to preform ``denial-of-service'' attacks that cause the algorithm to diverge.
-However, making the algorithm converge to a suboptimal solution while being stealthy is challenging and requires deliberate manipulations.
+Malicious agents may inject random errors to execute ``denial-of-service'' attacks that cause the algorithm to diverge.
+However, making the algorithm converge to a suboptimal solution while being stealthy is more challenging and requires deliberate manipulations.

-There is limited research on cyberattacks that manipulate data shared between agents in distributed algorithms.
-Reference~\cite{7762902} investigates false data injection attacks on a primal-dual gradient descent distributed algorithm that solves OPF problems which use the DC power flow approximation (DCOPF problems).
-Reference~\cite{7762902} also proposes a detection method that estimates values for the shared variables using data communicated in previous iterations.
-The agents then update a reputation index for neighboring agents based on the deviation from the expected shared data values.
-An extension in~\cite{9539887} considers OPF problems for radial networks using a second-order cone programming (SOCP) relaxation.
+Deliberate data manipulations of distributed optimization are plausible, but limited research investigates this type of attacks.
+Reference~\cite{7762902} considers false data injection attacks on a distributed algorithm that solves OPF problems with the DC power flow approximation (DCOPF).
+Reference~\cite{7762902} also proposes a detection method that estimates the shared variables using data communicated in previous iterations.
+The agents then update a reputation index for the neighboring agents based on the deviation from the expected values of the shared data.
+An extension in~\cite{9539887} considers OPF problems for radial networks using a second-order cone programming relaxation.
 Other work in~\cite{9762779} proposes the use of power line communication and encryption to prevent ``man-in-the-middle'' attacks that compromise the communication between the agents.
-However, the method in~\cite{9762779} only works when a malicious agent compromises communications between the agents but not one of the agent's controllers.
-Moreover, the methods in~\cite{7762902, 9539887,9762779} consider a simplistic attack scenario where the attacker repeatedly shares data corresponding to a malicious target solution.
+However, the method in~\cite{9762779} only detects attacks on the communication between agents but not on the agent's controllers.
+Moreover, the methods in~\cite{7762902, 9539887,9762779} consider a simplistic attack scenario in which the attacker repeatedly shares data corresponding to a malicious target solution.